project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/installing_sunbirdon_laptop.md

     $ bower cache clean
     $ bower install --force

-## Backend Service Stack
+## Configure Backend Service Stack

 The Sunbird portal application is powered by a set of Service APIs.
-These Service APIs can be run in a distributed environment, for instance when you deploy to production, or they can be run locally on a single server for ease of use and debugging.
+These Service APIs run in a distributed environment, for instance when you deploy to production, or they can be run locally on a single server for ease of use and debugging.
 For now, we will configure our Sunbird portal to use a cloud instance of the Sunbird Service APIs.
 These APIs are hosted by Project Sunbird and are used for testing and demonstration purposes.

 ***Note***: The cloud instance of the APIs hosted by Project Sunbird are not for production usage.